wp-plugins/wp-payeezy-pay/readme.txt

 = Is this plugin an official First Data Payeezy product? =

 No!
 This plugin is independent of First Data Payeezy, but was built using their [sample code](https://support.payeezy.com/hc/en-us/articles/204011429-Sample-Code-for-Creating-a-Pay-Button-to-use-with-a-Hosted-Payment-Page).
 = Can I style the payment form? =

 Yes.
 The is a text file included in the plugin folder that contains css.
+Copy it and paste it at the bottom of your theme's stylesheet.

 = May I contact you if I have any questions or suggestions? =